Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 ### Rack Resiliency Service (RRS)

-RRS is the implementation of the Rack Resiliency feature in CSM.
+RRS is the implementation of Rack Resiliency in CSM.

 For details on the Kubernetes deployment of RRS, see [`cray-rrs` Deployment](cray-rrs_Deployment.md).